mazr0405-collab/Scryfall-Downloader/README.md

 Simple HTML file to mass download high quality (300 DPI) Scryfall Scans.
 Export your deck in Moxfield.
-Download  the HTML file and paste it.
+Download  the HTML file open it and paste your decklist.
 Allow your browser to download multiple files.
 Files will be stored to your downloads folder.